flutter/flutter/specs/style.md

 Paint
 -----

 Sky has a list of RenderNodes that need painting.
 When a RenderNode is created, it's added to this list.
+(See also needsPaint for another time it is added to the list.)

 ```javascript
 callback void Painter (RenderNode node, RenderingSurface canvas);